 Are you curious to know if your Cane Corso puppy is in the right weight for their age?
 Don’t worry – we have handy charts for you below.
 You can use these as a guide to help identify if your pup needs to cut down on the food or not.

-Meanwhile, here are the charts for the female puppies.
+Here are the charts for the male and puppies.
 As with most dog breeds, females are typically smaller in size and weight:

 As a working breed, here are the recommended food choices for a Cane Corso puppy to guide you in feeding them: